-Figure \ref{bcontours}c shows a distribution of the $E_x$ component of the electric field in the $y-z$ plane at $x/\Delta = 520$, as marked with vertical bars in panels (a) and (b).
+Figure \ref{bcontours}c shows the $E_x$ component of the electric field at the cross section at the center of the jet ($z/\Delta = 381$), the strong positive electric field is located at $x/\Delta = 540$ indicated by the blue dashed line.
+Figure \ref{bcontours}d shows the $E_x$ component of the electric field in the $y-z$ plane at $x/\Delta = 540$, which is marked by the vertical lines in panels (a), (b) and (c).
 Black arrows indicate $B_{y,z}$.
-It is noted that the original jet (radius) is fully contained within the plot area.
-Therefore, the strong electric field region visible in the figure is located near the center of the jet ($z/\Delta =381$) and it corresponds to the MI mode that is dominant at this $x$-location in the jet (compare Fig.~\ref{ByBxz}).
-The concentric pattern around the jet center ($m = 5$ or 6) is excited while the outer and inner modes of the MI are merged and so the mode becomes asymmetric, taking a form of the upside down mushroom at $x/\Delta = 520$ and $z/\Delta \lesssim 381$.
-This electric field accompanying the excited MI along the jest pushes the jet electrons outside of the jet.
-The expelled jet electrons are visible in Figure~\ref{Lorentz}d at $480 \lesssim x\Delta \lesssim 800$ for $z/\Delta < 381$.
+A strong electric field region visible in Fig. \ref{bcontours}d is located near the center of the jet ($x/\Delta = 540$), which is confirmed with the collimation of jet electrons in Fig. \ref{ede4}d, and it corresponds to the MI mode that is dominant at this same $x$-location of the jet in Fig.~\ref{ByBxz}d.
+The concentric pattern around the jet center ($m = 0$) is excited.
+Outside this mode, another MI is excited with $m=5$.